Windows 10 starter kit for Raspberry Pi

 If you want to put Windows 10 on a Rapsberry Pi, but wish to minimize some of the tinkering and part-gathering in the process, you can now grab the official Microsoft IoT (Internet of Things) Pack for Raspberry Pi 2 from Adafruit.
 It's being sold with or without a Raspberry Pi 2 Model B board, although either way, it's already out of stock for now.

 Both packs come with an array of parts: a Raspberry Pi B+ case, full size breadboard, various jumper wires, a Wi-Fi module, power supply, temperature and humidity sensor, color sensor, analog input chip, ethernet cable, and finally an 8GB microSD card with Windows 10 IoT and other helpful bits included.
-The pack sells for US$75 without the board and $115 with.
+The pack sells for US$75 (about RM330) without the board and $115 (about RM500) with.

 Mighty No. 9 release date